logzio/logz-docs/_source/logzio_collections/_tracing-sources/dotnet-framework-otel-auto.md

 <div id="local-host">

-### Setup auto-instrumentation for your locally hosted ASP.NET Core application and send traces to Logz.io
+### Setup auto-instrumentation for your locally hosted ASP.NET/.NET Framework application and send traces to Logz.io

 **Before you begin, you'll need**:

-* An ASP.NET Core application without instrumentation
+* An ASP.NET or a .NET Framework application without instrumentation
 * An active account with Logz.io
 * Port `4317` available on your host system
 * A name defined for your tracing service